Rihanna: 2011–2013: Talk That Talk and Unapologetic

 In early 2012, Rihanna appeared on Coldplay's "Princess of China" and Drake's "Take Care".
 That February, she won the Grammy Award for Best Rap/Sung Collaboration for "All of the Lights" with West, and was named Best International Female Solo Artist at the Brit Awards for the second year in a row.
 In March, Rihanna and Brown released two remixes—her track "Birthday Cake" and his "Turn Up the Music"—which were criticized due to their history of domestic violence.
-In September 2012, the music video for "We Found Love" won Video of the Year at the MTV Video Music Awards, making Rihanna the first woman to receive the honor more than once.
+In September 2012, the music video for "We Found Love" won Video of the Year at the MTV Video Music Awards, making Rihanna the first woman to receive the honour more than once.
 It later won the Grammy Award for Best Short Form Music Video in 2013.

 Rihanna's seventh studio album, titled Unapologetic, was released on November 19, 2012.
 A synth-pop record with EDM and hip-hop elements, Unapologetic debuted at number one on the Billboard 200 with first-week sales of 238,000 copies, becoming Rihanna's first chart-topping album in the US.
 The album's lead single, "Diamonds", topped the US Billboard Hot 100, becoming Rihanna's twelfth number-one song on the chart.
 The album's second single, "Stay", reached number three in the US.
 To promote the album, Rihanna embarked on the 777 Tour, performing seven shows in seven countries over the course of seven days.
 A documentary about the tour aired on Fox in May 2013, followed by the release of a DVD version the next day—her third long-form live video.

 In January 2013, Rihanna and Brown rekindled their relationship, although he remained under probation for their 2009 domestic violence case.
 The two broke up around four months later.
 Rihanna made her feature film debut as Petty Officer Cora Raikes in Battleship (2012).
 Loosely inspired by the board game of the same name, Battleship received mixed reviews, though Neil Genzlinger, writing for The New York Times, said that she was "just fine in the rather generic role".
-That same month, the Official Charts Company reported she had sold 3.87 million records in the country over the past year, placing her at number one among the 2013 Brit Awards artist nominees.
+That same month, the Official Charts reported she had sold 3.87 million records in the country over the past year, placing her at number one among the 2013 Brit Awards artist nominees.
 Her fifth headlining tour, the Diamonds World Tour, launched in March 2013 in support of Unapologetic.
 Rihanna made a cameo in the comedy film This Is the End (2013), and later collaborated with rapper Wale on his remix of the single "Bad".
 In December 2013, she topped both the Billboard Hot 100 and UK Singles Chart with a feature on Eminem's song "The Monster".